databricks/terraform-provider-databricks/docs/index.md

 3. Will check for the presence of `host` + `token` pair, continue trying otherwise.
 4. Will check for `host` + `username` + `password` presence, continue trying otherwise.
 5. Will check for Azure workspace ID, `azure_client_secret` + `azure_client_id` + `azure_tenant_id` presence, continue trying otherwise.
+6. Will check for availability of Azure MSI, if enabled via `azure_use_msi`, continue trying otherwise.
-6. Will check for Azure workspace ID presence, and if `AZ CLI` returns an access token, continue trying otherwise.
+7. Will check for Azure workspace ID presence, and if `AZ CLI` returns an access token, continue trying otherwise.
-7. Will check for the `~/.databrickscfg` file in the home directory, will fail otherwise.
+8. Will check for the `~/.databrickscfg` file in the home directory, will fail otherwise.
-8. Will check for `profile` presence and try picking from that file will fail otherwise.
+9. Will check for `profile` presence and try picking from that file will fail otherwise.
-9. Will check for `host` and `token` or `username`+`password` combination, will fail if nothing of these exist.
+10. Will check for `host` and `token` or `username`+`password` combination, will fail if nothing of these exist.

 ## Data resources and Authentication is not configured errors